Sustainability and our strategy

 We continue to support our clients as evidence mounts of the need for sustainable innovation and growth.

 Why sustainability matters

-Our clients look to us to provide the insight, expertise and creative solutions they need to navigate this changing landscape and communicate their purpose effectively and authentically.
-Our own sustainability strategy helps us to do this with credibility, meeting changing client expectations while reducing risks and creating a more resilient business for the long term.
+Our clients look to us for the insight, expertise and creativity to balance these interconnected pressures and communicate their purpose effectively and authentically.
+Our own sustainability strategy helps us to meet changing client expectations with strong and credible propositions, while reducing risks and creating a resilient business for the long term.

 Our sustainability strategy supports all five elements of our corporate strategy, which we launched in late 2018.